 Each appeal must be accompanied by an Educational Plan, as stated on the appeal form.
 Students must meet with an academic counselor to develop an academic plan or review an existing plan.

-Keep in mind that submission of a Satisfactory Academic Progress Appeal form does not mean that an appeal will be approved.
+Please remember that submitting a Satisfactory Academic Progress Appeal form does not guarantee approval of an appeal.

 Examples of extenuating circumstances: